 Implementing stricter regulations: Governments and local authorities have to implement stricter regulations to reduce the emissions of pollutants and enforce the regulations.

-Water pollution: Many of Indonesia's rivers and coastal waters are heavily polluted, largely as a result of industrial and agricultural activities, as well as poor waste management.
-The pollution affects the marine life and also affects the fishing industry.
+Water pollution: Many of Indonesia's rivers and coastal waters are heavily polluted, largely as a result of industrial and agricultural activities and improper waste management.
+The pollution affects the marine life and the fishing industry.

 Improving waste management: Improper waste management is a major contributor to water pollution in Indonesia.
 Improving waste management practices, such as increasing recycling and composting, and properly treating sewage before discharge can help reduce water pollution.